- Specific Materiality

 Once a year, self-observation interviews are held for all employees, who reflect on the state and personal rewards of their jobs, and describe their medium- and long-term career hopes and the path they wish to take to get there.
 These interviews help gather valuable opinions and desires of employees, which managers use to place them in positions that suit their personal goals.
 The result is the furthering of self-designed employee careers.

-Employees can also take the initiative in furthering their own careers under our internal Challenge Programs, which allows them to apply for other job openings at Osaka Gas Group that they want to try.
-Since fiscal 1989, when the system was introduced, a total of more than 200 employees have taken advantage of it.
-We are encouraging self-motivated career development.
+Employees can also take the initiative in furthering their own careers under our internal Challenge Programs, which allows them to apply for other job openings at the Daigas Group that they want to try.
+Since FY1989, when the system was introduced, a total of more than 250 employees have taken advantage of it.

 Skill Development Support